 She's one of the sweetest performers to ever join the ranks of "Saturday Night Live."

 And when I tell Julia Sweeney that I really enjoy some parts of the 1994 box-office and critical bomb, "It's Pat," she says, "Bless your heart."

-A former accountant who became a professional comedian, Sweeney created the androgynous character Pat Riely when she was a member of the Groundling Theater.
+A former accountant who became a professional comedian, Sweeney created the androgynous character Pat Riely when she was a member of The Groundlings.